 - Shane Lin: Humanities Developer

-- Ronda Grizzle: Communications and outreach
+- Ronda Grizzle: Communications, teaching, documentation, and outreach

 - Elizabeth Mitchell: Research assistance, community advocate